nataliethistime/Lacuna-Web-Client-jQuery/README.md

 * Park
 * PlanetaryCommand
     * @Vasari will be writing the code for this plus a bunch of explanatory notes for those starting with the code here.
+        * The Planet, Abandon and Plans tabs have been started and the Rename tab started and finished.
+Planet tab just needs some values to be filled in and some styles fixed up.
+With the Abandon tab, due to the fact that we haven't implemented planet changing (@icydee?)
+I can't really do the it because a planet change would be required in there somewhere.
+Lastly, the Plans tab is mostly finished, I just need to make sure it looks right on other browsers.
 * PoliticsTraining
 * Ravine
 * Security